 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Program Directors job description, Program Directors salary, Program Directors information, what is the job of a Program Director like, pros and cons about Program Directors, colleges and universities for Program Directors, is Program Directors the right career for me, Quite Hard careers to get into, careers in Art, Entertainment and Sports
+Program Directors job description, Program Directors salary, Program Directors information, what is the job of a Program Director like, pros and cons about Program Directors, colleges and universities for Program Directors, is Program Directors the right career for me, careers in Art, Entertainment and Sports